Obsessions: what are they?

 It might also include relaxation techniques, breathing exercises and mindfulness to help your child manage their symptoms and reduce the chance that the OCD will come back in the future.

-Helping your child with OCD at home
+Helping children with OCD at home

 Children with obsessive compulsive disorder (OCD) need help from a psychologist or psychiatrist to manage their anxieties.
 It’s a good idea to ask your child’s mental health professional for specific exercises or activities that you can do at home to support your child’s therapy.